 Sunday 1st May.
 2PM.
 BBC & British Eurosport A fascinating fortnight of snooker has seen…

-Still using last season’s car after the release of their ‘b’ spec car was postponed until the Austrian Grand Prix, Force India had a decent Saturday in Monaco, with Sergio Perez their most impressive driver after qualifying seventh with a time of 1:16.808.
-Hulkenberg will start 13th after posting a fastest lap of 1:17.193.
+Still using last season’s car after the release of their ‘b’ spec car was postponed until the Austrian Grand Prix, Force India had a strong Saturday in Canada, with Nico Hulkenberg being their most impressive driver after qualifying seventh.
+Sergio Perez will start tenth.

 Suffering from ERS problems, McLaren’s Jenson Button had to sit out Saturday’s Canadian Grand Prix qualifying session and will start Sunday’s race from the back of the grid.
 Teammate Fernando Alonso, meanwhile, qualified in fourteenth place after suffering elimination in Q2.

 Pole-sitter Hamilton is priced at 3/10 with Paddy Power and several other firms, while teammate Rosberg is 4/1 with Bet 365.
 Third on the grid, Ferrari’s Raikkonen is offered at 22/1 with Paddy Power.